docker/docs/engine/security/trust/trust_delegation.md

 #### Troubleshooting

-1) If you see an error that there are no useable keys in `targets/releases`, you will need to add additional delegations using `docker trust signer add` before resigning images.
+1) If you see an error that there are no usable keys in `targets/releases`, you will need to add additional delegations using `docker trust signer add` before resigning images.